 19 Reasons to Become an EKG Technician

-EKG technicians and cardiac monitor technicians are an incredibly important allied healthcare team member that use non-invasive cardiology technologies such as Holter monitoring, EKG, and stress tests every day.
-Because of their knowledge and skills, health practitioners use these results to accurately diagnose cardiovascular conditions, irregularities, and diseases.
+EKG technicians are incredibly important allied healthcare team members.
+By using non-invasive technologies like Holter monitoring, EKG, and stress tests, health practitioners are able to accurately diagnose cardiovascular conditions, irregularities, and diseases.

-Like many allied healthcare careers, EKG techs might be known by a few other names, including:
+You might know EKG techs by a few other names, including:

 - Cardiographic Technician